redhat-cop/vault-config-operator/docs/auth-engines.md

   The `tokenPolicies` field - List of policies to encode onto generated tokens.
 Depending on the auth method, this list may be supplemented by user/group/other values.

-  The `tokenTtl` field - The incremental lifetime for generated tokens.
+  The `tokenTTL` field - The incremental lifetime for generated tokens.
 This current value of this will be referenced at renewal time.

   The `tokenType` field - The type of token that should be generated.
 Can be service, batch, or default to use the mount's tuned default (which unless changed will be service tokens).
 For token store roles, there are two additional possibilities: default-service and default-batch which specify the type to return unless the client requests a different type at generation time.